- What We Do

 - Working in Crises and Conflict

-The 2011 CSO Sustainability Index for Pakistan reports on the sustainability of the civil society sector in Pakistan based on the assessment of local civil society representatives and experts.
-The CSO Sustainability Index is an important and unique tool for local civil society organizations (CSOs), governments, donors, academics, and others to understand and measure the sustainability of the CSO sector.
-This publication complements other editions of the Sustainability Index which cover sixty countries in Central and Eastern Europe and Eurasia, Sub-Saharan Africa, the Middle East and North Africa, and Afghanistan.
+The 2015 CSO Sustainability Index (CSOSI) for Pakistan looks at the sustainability of the civil society sector based on an assessment by local civil society representatives and experts.
+The CSOSI is an important tool for civil society organizations (CSOs), governments, donors, and academics for understanding and measuring the sustainability of the CSO sector.
+This publication complements other editions of the CSOSI which together now cover 71 countries and territories in Central and Eastern Europe and Eurasia, Sub-Saharan Africa, the Middle East and North Africa, and Asia.
+The Index scores seven interrelated dimensions of CSO sustainability: Legal Environment, Organizational Capacity, Financial Viability, Advocacy, Service Provision, Infrastructure, and Public Image.
+These scores are averaged to produce an overall score for CSO sustainability.
+Details of the methodology can be found at http://www.usaid.gov/pakistan/civil-society-sustainability.